farrelleoin93/Milestone-2/README.md

 2. As a user, I want to be able to easily navigate through the site even on my first visit.
 3. As a user, I want to be able to find interesting places to visit.
 4. As a user, I want to be able to easily find things to do and places to eat in each place.
-5. As a user, I want to be able to see useful information about flights to the places in the features on the website or else information about weather in these places.
+5. As a user, I want to be able to see useful information about flights to the places that feature on the website or else information about weather in these places.
 6. As a user, I want to be able to see where all the places mentioned on the website are.
 7. As a user, I want to be able to easily contact the owner of the website.